Joseph Warren: Battle of Bunker Hill

-After the battle, Warren's body was stripped of his clothing, repeatedly bayoneted and then buried in a shallow ditch by British forces.
-Captain Walter Laurie, who participated in the battles of Lexington and Concord, later wrote that he "stuffed the scoundrel with another rebel into one hole, and there he and his seditious principles may remain."
-American soldier Benjamin Hichborn subsequently wrote a letter to John Adams on December 10, 1775, claiming that Lieutenant James Drew, a Royal Navy officer stationed onboard the sloop HMS Scorpion, went to Breed's Hill "a day or two" after the battle and exhumed Warren's body, "spit in his face, jumped on his stomach, and at last cut off his head and committed every act of violence upon his body...
+Following the battle, Warren's body was discovered by a burial party of the 43rd Regiment of Foot, which buried him in a shallow ditch.
+Captain Walter Laurie, who oversaw the burial party, wrote that he "found [Warren] among the slain, and stuffed the scoundrel with another rebel, into one hole, and there he, and his seditious principles may remain."
+Benjamin Hichborn, a Boston lawyer who had joined the Continental Army, wrote a letter to John Adams on December 10, 1775 noting he heard he heard a rumor from "two gentlemen" who claimed that Lieutenant James Drew, the commander of the sloop-of-war HMS Scorpion, went to Breed's Hill "a day or two" after the battle and exhumed Warren's corpse, "spit in his face, jumped on his stomach, and at last cut off his head and committed every act of violence upon his body...
 In justice to the officers in general I must add, that they despised Drew for his Conduct."

-Warren's body was exhumed again ten months after his death by his brothers and Paul Revere, who identified the remains by an artificial tooth Warren had installed in his jaw.
-His body was interred in the Granary Burying Ground.
+Warren's body was exhumed 10 months after his death by his brothers and Paul Revere, who identified the remains by an artificial tooth Warren had installed in his jaw.
+He was given a Masonic funeral and his body was interred in the Granary Burying Ground.
 In 1825, it was exhumed and reinterred in St. Paul's Church in Boston before being moved one final time in 1855 to his family's vault in Boston's Forest Hills Cemetery.

+Personal life

+Warren married 18-year-old heiress Elizabeth Hooten on September 6, 1764.
+She died in 1773, leaving him with four children: Elizabeth, Joseph, Mary, and Richard.
+Before his death in 1775, some sources say he was engaged to Mercy Scollay, although others suggest that she was only the children's nanny.

+At the time of Warren's death, his children were staying with his fiancée, Mercy Scollay, in Worcester as refugees from the Siege of Boston.
+She continued to look after them, gathering support for their education from Benedict Arnold, and later the Continental Congress.
+John Hancock, Samuel Adams, and Mercy Otis Warren also provided support.

+Joseph's youngest brother and apprentice in medicine, John Warren, served as a surgeon during the Battle of Bunker Hill and the rest of the war, and afterwards founded Harvard Medical School and co-founded the Massachusetts Medical Society.